Top Tips for Building a Shed

 Or is your new garden shed an outdoor retreat for savoring a quiet cup of coffee or hosting outdoor gatherings?
 Maybe it will be the site for serving drinks during your next summertime party.
 Outfitted with comfortable chairs and a side table or two, a shed is a perfect backyard escape.

 Start with a list of all the ways you would like to use your shed.
 Your list will be invaluable as you decide what size and style of shed you need.
-See some of our favorite garden sheds.

 2. Check Building Codes

 Building codes vary by municipality.
 Check with you local authorities to learn more about adding a garden shed to your landscape.
 When inquiring about building codes, have a general size of your structure in mind so you can obtain information specific to your project.

 Garden sheds do not have to be spacious to be handy.
 A shed that measures just 4x4 has ample space for storing long- and short-handled garden tools, containers and pots when they are not in use, and for protecting other garden essentials from the elements.
 If your space and budget allow, an 8x10 or 10x12 shed provides plenty of space, making the shed very versatile while not overwhelming the landscape.

 4. Select a Site

 The most used garden sheds are located close to the garden if storing tools and providing a place for potting is the shed's purpose.
 If your garden shed is for entertaining, situate it near a defined gathering spot in your landscape.
 A location near a patio or in the shade of an established tree will create a welcoming scene and encourage people to linger.

 Your options are limitless when it comes to choosing materials for your shed.
 A garden shed kit is a quick and easy way to gather all the necessary materials.
 Often competitively priced with buying all the shed components separately, kits offer remarkable convenience—especially for folks with limited building time.
 Expect to pay $1500 or more for a quality 8x10 shed kit.